pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 * Making small edits to the HTML or refetching the HTML from the server-side is no longer feasible.
 For example, you have a complex form with a lot of permutations, and generating the HTML manually would be too much of a hassle.

 My prefered toolkit for view-models is [Vue][vue].
-It's community holds values that I find are more in line with mine.
+Its community holds values that I find are more in line with mine.
 Vue is opinionated in its approach, and its approachable documentation is a sign of strong positions in favour of being a "Progressive JavaScript Framework".
 You can use it modest ways, and that's why I'm picking it here.

 The root HTML for the instance of the view-model is simple: just an empty div.